homeroochoa47/homeroochoa47/README.md

 <p>My goal is to have a career in software development.
 I try my best every day to do some coding, even if it's just for a bit, and my aspiration is to be a part of a team of passionate and talented engineers with whom I learn and share my own passion with.</p>

 - 🔭 I’m currently working on front-end (with React) and UI design for my **full stack app, ForTheRecord**
-- 🌱 I’m currently learning and refining my React and HTML skills, as well as the ChakraUI library.
+- 🌱 That said I'm learning and refining my React and HTML skills, as well as the ChakraUI library.
 I'm also building my personal website!
 - 💬 Ask me about music!
 I'm a huge music person and I can talk music all day long,
 - 📫 Reaching out?
 Send me an email! **homeroochoa47@gmail.com**